Sq00ky/Blog/_posts/2022-05-08-DnD-SMB-Session-Spoofing-Improved.md

 ![[Pasted image 20220508190149.png]](https://blog.spookysec.net/img/Pasted image 20220508190149.png)

 **Verifying with Bloodhound**
-Verfiying that our session has successfully been created with Bloodhound is *almost* as easy as Net Sessions - First I'd like to cover *how* Bloodhound does session enumeration (I personally think this is important).
-[Walter Legowski](https://twitter.com/SadProcessor/) has put together an excellent diagram of how Sharphound does each component of enumeration on the system.
+Verfiying that our session has successfully been created with Bloodhound is *almost* as easy as Net Sessions - First I'd like to cover *how* Bloodhound does session enumeration (I personally think this is important). [@SadProcessor](https://twitter.com/SadProcessor/) has put together an excellent diagram of how Sharphound does each component of enumeration on the system.

 ![[Pasted image 20220508190622.png]](https://blog.spookysec.net/img/Pasted image 20220508190622.png)